arimori/wdg-webapp/README.md

 </br>

 ## 💡 What is it?
-This is a system requested as a technical assesment by WDG Automation.
+This is a system requested as a technical assessment by WDG Automation.

 ## 🚀 Built With
 * [NextJS](https://nextjs.org/)